Vespers (video game): Remake

-Vespers3D is an in-progress remake of the game created using the Torque Game Engine.
-The written text interface is being carried over from the original but the remake team are adding 3D animated graphics, voice acting and music.
+Vespers3D was a planned but eventually cancelled adaptation of the game created using the Torque Game Engine.
+The written text interface was carried over from the original but the remake team are adding 3D animated graphics, voice acting and music.
+While a vertical slice or demo version neared completion around 2013, the project was cancelled before a commercial or full public release.